Skip Peete: Coaching career

 In 1988, Peete began his coaching career when he became a graduate assistant at the University of Pittsburgh.
 In his final two seasons with Pitt, he coached future Pro Football Hall of Famer Curtis Martin.
 In his two seasons at Michigan State, he coached Muhsin Muhammad and Derrick Mason, who both went on to have successful NFL careers.
 During his stay at UCLA, he coached running back Skip Hicks to back-to-back 1,000 yard rushing seasons and 20 plus touchdowns and a Pac-10 record 55 career touchdowns.

 NFL

 With the Raiders, Tyrone Wheatley and LaMont Jordan recorded career highs in rushing yards with 1,046 in 2000 and 1,025 in 2005, respectively.
 During the 2002 Raiders season, Peete coached running back Charlie Garner to 962 yards rushing yards on 182 attempts to go along with 941 yards receiving on 91 catches.

-In 2007, his first year with the Cowboys, Peete helped Marion Barber make his first career Pro Bowl after rushing for career-highs in rushing yards (975) and touchdowns (10).
+On February 15, 2007, the Dallas Cowboys hired Peete as their running backs coach.
+In his first year with the Cowboys, Peete helped Marion Barber make his first career Pro Bowl after rushing for career-highs in rushing yards (975) and touchdowns (10).
 Two years later, Peete guided the Cowboys running game to a franchise-record 4.8 yards per carry.

-He was subsequently hired by the Bears, reuniting him with former Raiders offensive coordinator and then-current Bears head coach Marc Trestman.
-Peete joined the Rams' coaching staff in 2016.
+Peete was subsequently hired by the Chicago Bears, reuniting him with former Raiders offensive coordinator and then-current Bears head coach Marc Trestman.
+Peete joined the Los Angeles Rams' coaching staff in 2016.

+On January 15, 2020, Peete returned to the Cowboys to reprise his previous role of running backs coach.
+On January 25, 2023, Peete was fired by the Cowboys following the team's divisional playoff loss to the San Francisco 49ers.

+On February 21, 2023, the Tampa Bay Buccaneers hired Peete as their running backs coach.